w3c/wot-marketing/material/wot_explainer_notes.md

 ![Scene12](script_images/Scene12.png)
 * Spoken:
     - spoken: Now Joe is ready to tackle his next IoT challenge
-        - Alt: Now the developers are ready to tackle their next IoT challenge
+        - Alt (OK): Now the developers are ready to tackle their next IoT challenge.
-    - spoken: And yes, Web of Things is THE methodology (he)'ll choose
-        - Alt: And yes, Web of Things is THE methodology they'll choose
 * Text (on job posting):
     - Extend a hotel's building automation system with home automation components and give the house technician a nice user interface for operating it
 * Staging: